eironeia/Gymber-iOS/README.md

 Other pattern that I have would have used is Coordinator pattern for handling the navigation.

+I decoupled the app with Domain and Network layer.
+I have used Swift Package Manager for that, and the reason behind it, it's because it's the Apple native solution and I did want to experiment with it.

 ## Frameworks used

 * **PKHUD:** I have used it for the loader.
 I didn't want to necessarily spend so many time on creating a loader since UI was important but not critical.
 I have had experience with this framework and it has really nice and easy integration.

 * **Kingfisher:** I have used it to load the images from the URL, used mainly because of being handy, not because it's solves a big problem.

+* **Shuffle:** Due to limitaation of time, I decided to use Shuffle to implement the UI for the Tinder style.
+The reason that I went for that library, it's because it's an open source library, maintened and you can adapt or adjust as you please.
+Given that I am using only few of the functionalities of the library for future iterations might be convinient to have our own framework with only the files that we need.